 - Diploma, Master's, and PhD theses from universities and universities of applied sciences/technical colleges are accepted.

-- The topic of the work must have a connection to the Hohe Tauern National Park.
+- The topic of the work must have a connection to the Hohe Tauern National Park (animal/plant endemics, species conservation, or another relevant subject) or to the Sonnblick Observatory.

-- The research project must be carried out in collaboration with the Hohe Tauern National Park (cross-border or optionally within the regions of Carinthia, Salzburg, or Tyrol).
+- The research project must be carried out in collaboration with the Hohe Tauern National Park (cross-border or optionally within the regions of Carinthia, Salzburg, or Tyrol) or the Sonnblick Observatory.

 - The topic must have been accepted by the respective university or university of applied sciences/technical college (confirmation of topic acceptance required).